mayomikunn/anime-detection/README.md

 The project was built as part of my final-year university work, but it also reflects my personal interest in applying machine learning principles, computer vision, and software engineering to solve real-world problems.

+## Features

+Preprocessing and Clustering

+Database images are preprocessed once and clustered using K-means based on dominant colours to reduce search space.

+Feature Extraction

+Colour Features: Histograms with similarity measured via Euclidean Distance.

+Keypoint Features: Extracted using feature detection algorithms (SIFT), then compared via descriptor matching.

+Query Processing

+User-uploaded images are preprocessed in the same way as database images.

+Performance Considerations

+Precomputation of features improves runtime performance during queries.

 ## Tech Stack

 Programming Language: Python